 Students will be assessed continually through the first year during the taught courses and the group project, as well as from the individual project.
 Following the completion of four terms, including the induction term, the CDT and industry supervisors will formally assess whether sufficient progress has been made to continue with the research.
 Students will be required to write a research report, to give an oral presentation, as well as presenting a detailed and coherent plan for their future research.
 Progress towards completion is again formally assessed during the eighth term of study.
 For the DEng, students submit a substantial thesis or coherent portfolio of research and development work which is read and examined by experts in the field, one from the department and one from elsewhere.
-Often the research will result in the publication of several journal and conference papers.
+Often the research will result in the publication of several journal and conference papers, and these may form the basis for the submitted portfolio of work.